johannesvollmer/johannesvollmer.github.io/_posts/2019-07-25-announcing-regex-nodes.md

 on the interface design, I will explain the basic functionality here.

 1. __Select a node__ by clicking with your left mouse button.
+   Selecting a node will display its regular expression at the bottom.
    You can lock your selection to the currently selected node by toggling the padlock at the bottom left.
 1. __Move a node__ by dragging with your left mouse button
 1. __Connect or disconnect properties__ by dragging with your right mouse button
 1. __Move the view__ by scrolling, or by dragging with your middle mouse button.